Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: restaurants, shopping streets, easy waterfront walks

-Good to know: choose side streets for quieter nights
+Good to know: pick side streets for quieter nights while staying central

 Ideal stay length: 2–4 nights